What does “ongaku” mean in Japanese?

 Below are the new words used in the example sentence.

-- nan – 何 (なん) : an indefinite demonstrative pronoun meaning ‘what’ in Japanese.
-This often works in Japanese “what” questions.
+- nan – 何 (なん) : an interrogative pronoun meaning ‘what’ in Japanese.
+This is often used to make Japanese what questions.

-- no – の : a case particle used to join two nouns or noun equivalent words.
+- no – の : a case particle joining two nouns or noun equivalent words.
 Normally, the first one can work as a modifier to describe the second.
-In the example, this is used to join “nan” and “ongaku”.
+In the example, this works to join nan and ongaku.
 The formed phrase literally means ‘what music’ in Japanese.

-- suki – 好き (すき) : one conjugation of the na-adjective, “sukina”, which means ‘favorite’ in Japanese.
-Native speakers, however, often use this as an individual word to mean ‘to like’ or ‘to love’.
-In the example, actually, this is used to mean ‘to like’ in Japanese.
+- suki – 好き (すき) : the stem part of the na-adjective, sukina, which means ‘favorite’ in Japanese.
+Native speakers, however, often use this as an individual word to mean ‘to like’ or ‘to love’ in Japanese.
+In the example, this is used to mean ‘to like’ in Japanese.

 - ka – か : a sentence-ending particle used to make a question.
 As the definition suggests, this is used at the end of the example sentence to make the question.

-This is a typical usage of “ongaku”.
-In this example, it works as a part of the noun phrase, “nan no ongaku”, to say “what music” in Japanese.
-When we want to say “music” in Japanese, anyway, this noun is a very good option.
+This is a typical usage of ongaku.
+In this example, it works as a part of the noun phrase, nan no ongaku, to mean ‘what music’ in Japanese.

 boku wa kanojo no ongaku ga totemo suki desu – 僕は彼女の音楽がとても好きです (ぼくはかのじょのおんがくがとてもすきです)